-More information about the measures used to track our long term performance can be found in our Statement of Intent (pages 9 -11) and on our website.
-Our Statement of Intent (pages 11- 14) also sets out how we measure success in delivering on each of our five work programmes through which we manage the Fund.
+More information about the measures used to track our long term performance can be found in our Statement of Intent (pages 10 - 12) and on our website.
+Our Statement of Intent (pages 12 - 15) also sets out how we measure success in delivering on each of our five work programmes through which we manage the NZ Super Fund.

-Those measures will be used to assess our performance in carrying out key activities we expect to achieve in 2019/20.
+Those measures will be used to assess our performance in carrying out key activities we expect to achieve in 2020/21.
 Where possible we look to obtain assessment of our performance from independent third parties and global experts in benchmarking.

-We report on the Fund's progress towards its long-term and short-term objectives in our Annual Reports, including performance against specific measures in the Statement of Performance.
+We report on the NZ Super Fund's progress towards its long-term and short-term objectives in our Annual Reports, including performance against specific measures in the Statement of Performance.

-What we intend to achieve in 2019/2020
+What we intend to achieve in 2020/2021

-Ngā kaupapa e whai ana mātou ki te whakatutuki i te tau 2019 me te tau 2020
+Ngā kaupapa e whai ana mātou ki te whakatutuki i te tau 2020 me te tau 2021

-In this Statement of Performance Expectations we describe key 2019/20 activities under each of the five work programmes that support the objectives set out in our Statement of Intent.
+In this Statement of Performance Expectations we describe the key activities for the Guardians in respect of the NZ Super Fund in 2020/21.
+These activities relate to each of the five work programmes that support the objectives set out in our Statement of Intent.

 The performance measures for each of these work programmes are set out in the Statement of Intent.
-Our expectations for the Fund's financial performance over the 2019/20 financial year are covered in section 5.
+Our expectations for the Fund's financial performance over the 2020/21 financial year are covered later in this document.

-We will report on our performance in implementing these activities in our 2019/20 Annual Report.
-We will provide an in-depth report against three of these activities: the Reference Portfolio review; strengthening of the Guardians' culture; and control effectiveness assessment; in the Statement of Performance section of our 2019/20 Annual Report.
+We will report on our performance in implementing these activities in our 2020/21 Annual Report.
+We will provide an indepth report against three of these activities: Infrastructure Investment; Data Strategy; and the Human Resources sytem; in the Statement of Performance section of our 2020/21 Annual Report.